 In Richland, Chief Skinner focused on growing the police department’s communication and community policing efforts while implementing data-driven initiatives to reduce crime.
 He served as a co-chair of the Tri-City Coalition against Trafficking and the Washington State Department of Commerce’s Taskforce against the Trafficking of Humans.
 Within his department, he also created an Internet Crimes against Children taskforce.

 Chief Skinner is a founding co-chair of the Washington Association of Sheriffs and Police Chief’s Public Trust Committee, which uses 21st Century Policing to guide work aimed at building trust between public safety agencies and communities across Washington.
-He is currently 2nd vice president for Oregon Association Chiefs of Police.
+In March, 2021, he received approval from Governor Kate Brown and the Senate to represent the Oregon Association Chiefs of Police on the Board of Public Safety Standards & Training.
+He served as OACP president in 2022.
 Chief Skinner earned a master’s degree in business administration from George Fox University and a bachelor’s degree in law enforcement and psychology from Western Oregon University.
 He is a graduate of the FBI National Academy.